Alaska Tier I & II

 Tier I and Tier II permits are used where the board has identified a game population that is customarily and traditionally used for subsistence.

 Tier I hunts are allowed where it is anticipated that a reasonable opportunity can be provided to all residents who desire to engage in that subsistence use, so everyone is issued a permit.

 Tier II permits are used where it is anticipated that a reasonable opportunity to engage in the subsistence use cannot be provided to all eligible residents, and applications are scored to determine who is eligible for the limited number of permits.

 When to Apply

 Tier II applications can be submitted online or by paper.
 Online applications are accepted online November 1 – December 15, 5pm (AKST).
 Paper applications must be postmarked by November 30 and received by December 15 at 5pm; they will not be accepted over the counter.

 The results of the November 1 – December 15, 2023 Draw, Tier I/II, and Community Subsistence Harvest application period are expected to be available online on Friday, February 16.

 Processing Order for Applications

-The department processes subsistence applications in the following manner: Tier II permits are allocated first, then Community Subsistence Harvest hunts (CM300 and CC001), and then Tier I Nelchina Caribou (RC561 and RC562).
+The department processes subsistence applications in the following manner: Tier II permits are allocated first, then Community Subsistence Harvest hunts (CM300).

 This means that if an applicant is awarded a Tier II permit for moose or caribou, this allocation takes priority over all subsequent subsistence applications.
-If the applicant also applied for a Community Subsistence Permit or a Tier I permit, those permit applications will not be considered for allocation.
+If the applicant also applied for a Community Subsistence Permit, that permit application will not be considered for allocation.